-Project planning for the BDES was completed in the spring, and over the course of the summer, the project team focused on the task of Training for Staff and Decision-Makers.
+Project planning for the BDES was completed in the spring of 2021, and over the course of the summer, the project team focused on the task of Training for Staff and Decision-Makers.

 The team led training for City of Beaverton staff and elected leaders on:

 - Cultural competency – understanding the concepts of equity, diversity, inclusion, and intersectionality

 - Applying equity tools in real life situations

 - Using a Racial Equity Strategies for Reviewing and Developing Policy

 Cadence Petros, Development Division Manager at City of Beaverton, shared this:

 “You created an inclusive space for our team to learn, grow more comfortable with the concepts, and really think about how we can use the tool in our work.
 I really appreciate how you created the container for being together…that’s so valuable.”

 We reached a significant milestone on July 27, 2021, when project partners Dr. Andres Lopez from Coalition of Communities of Color, and Dr. Jade Aguilar from ECONorthwest led a conversation with the Beaverton Urban Redevelopment Agency (BURA) about the City of Beaverton and BURA’s progress along the continuum toward becoming an anti-racist, multicultural institution.
 This was an important step in the City’s ongoing equity journey to transform its overall policies and practices for the benefit of Beaverton’s residents and businesses.